 Inpatient Residential Treatment Centers

 Alcohol abuse and drug addiction are not simple conditions that can be improved by behavioral therapies alone.
 Sometimes alcoholics or drug addicts may become so ill due to their addiction that they risk hurting themselves and the people around them.
 Finding a reputable residential drug or alcohol treatment center is the best thing that you can do for yourself or for the person you love.
-If you need help locating a trustworthy inpatient treatment center, call 1-888-968-9816 and get immediate assistance right away.
+If you need help locating a trustworthy inpatient treatment center, call 1-888-968-9816 Who Answers? and get immediate assistance right away.

 Introduction to Inpatient Treatment Centers

 A residential drug or alcohol treatment center is a live-in facility that provides treatment and therapy for alcohol and substance abuse.
 The center may be located in the suburbs where patients are far away from their family or in a private hospital where the addicted individual is admitted for several weeks or months, depending on the severity of the addiction.
 Inpatient centers are indicated for the treatment of severe conditions, including alcoholism, drug addiction and physical or mental disorders.
 The center applies various treatment methods and specialized programs to meet the patients’ individual needs.

 While alcoholism and drug addiction can be treated in an outpatient facility, it is recommended to enroll in an inpatient rehab center for complete recovery and to prevent the occurrence of relapse.
 According to the National Institute on Drug Abuse (NIDA), individuals who attend a minimum of 90 days of treatment in an inpatient facility receive positive outcomes.
 Those who exceed the minimum treatment period in a residential drug treatment center are more likely to abstain from drug or alcohol abuse and are less likely to be involved in criminal or violent activities.
 These positive results also apply to short-term inpatient programs.